-Dr. Hughes New Technique and Success in the Brazilian Buttlift
+Dr. Kenneth Hughes New Technique and Success in the Brazilian Buttlift

-Some have suggested that one avoids the area of the vascular pedicle and the sciatic nerve.
+Some have suggested that the surgeon can simply avoid the area of the vascular pedicle and the sciatic nerve.
 These are both good recommendations, but veins beyond the pedicles are sufficiently large to allow emboli introduction from a purely biomechanical standpoint.

 Truly, the one overarching theme in this is to use a cannula that is much larger than the vessels to be avoided.
 In addition, injection should occur into the areas where the vessels are the smallest possible in diameter.
 This only occurs at the level directly under the skin.
 The muscle fascia should not be penetrated or entered to allow for the safest Brazilian buttlift or BBL possible.

 Does This Technique Prevent Fat Emboli?

 At present, Dr. Kenneth Hughes of Hughes Plastic Surgery has performed over 2500 BBLs over the past 8 years with the method described.
 He has not encountered a fatal or nonfatal fat embolus.
 In other words, he has experienced no deaths in 8 years with this new technique, while hundreds of other deaths have been reported during that time.
 Science is always advancing, but Dr. Kenneth Hughes has always been ahead of the curve.